 How to Do Wild Thing Yoga Pose (Camatkarasana) and Flip Dog

-Wild Thing yoga pose emerged out of the Anusara style of asana practice around the early 2000s.
+Wild Thing emerged out of the Anusara style of yoga around the early 2000s.
 Despite its recent origin, it is widely practised in contemporary yoga, along with the related Baptiste Power Yoga posture known as Flip Dog.
-Although there are important differences between the two poses, you often find that their names are used interchangeably in yoga classes because the basic shapes are similar.
-This means that when this posture is offered, choose the version that works best for you.
+Although there are important differences between the two poses, their names are often used interchangeably in yoga classes because the basic shapes are similar.
+This means that when this posture is offered, you can choose the version that works best for your body on that day.

-Some yoga experts have argued that Wild Thing places the shoulders in a position of instability, which can lead to injury.
+Some yoga experts have argued that Wild Thing places the shoulders in an unstable position, which can lead to injury.
 Others feel that the shoulder girdle has sufficient range of motion to support a safe version of the pose.
 As with any posture, your mileage will vary because every body is different.
-If Wild Thing or any other pose cause pain in your joints, you can choose not to practice it or to adapt it in a way that makes it comfortable.
+If Wild Thing or any other pose causes pain in your joints, you can choose not to practice it or adapt it in a way that makes it comfortable.

 What’s the Difference Between Wild Thing and Flip Dog?

 According to research by Dr Theo Wildcroft, Wild Thing originated as a variation of Side Plank, specifically as a way to gracefully fall out of an attempt at Full Vasisthasana.
-Bringing your top leg toward a perpendicular position in Side Plank tends to cause the body to tip over backwards.
+Lifting your top leg away from the support of your bottom leg in Side Plank tends to cause the body to tip over backwards.
 Landing the upper leg behind you prevents a fall to the floor and resulted in the creation of a brand new posture.

 Wild Thing essentially retains the position of the bottom leg and arm from Side Plank.
 The bottom leg stays straight, while the top leg is bent with the ball of that foot on the floor.